josue-rojas/josuerojasrojas.github.io-old/README.md

   - should be better styled
 - make script to scrape github pages to get content (also currently working on this)
   - ~~use github api just to make things easier~~ done
-  - organize data into json object and write it out
+  - ~~organize data into json object and write it out~~ done
+  - use the data as content
-  - might move script to data folder to easily write files in right place
+  - ~~might move script to data folder to easily write files in right place~~ done

 ### Resource i used (websites and stuff)
 (there might have been more but sometimes i do not keep track of everything)